kishoretalisetty/StayEasy-Hotel_Booking_System-/README.md

 ## Authentication and Authorization

+### Overview

+Authentication and authorization are crucial aspects of the Hotel Booking System.
+They ensure that users can securely access the system's features while maintaining proper permissions and data security.

 ### Authentication

-Authentication is the process of verifying the identity of a user or system.
-In this project, authentication is implemented using JSON Web Tokens (JWT).
-When a user registers or logs in, the system generates a JWT token containing information about the user, such as their username and role.
-This token is then sent back to the client and included in subsequent requests to authenticate the user.
+Authentication in the Hotel Booking System is handled using JSON Web Tokens (JWT).
+When a user registers or logs in, the system generates a JWT token containing the user's identity information.
+This token is then included in subsequent requests to authenticate the user.

+To authenticate a user and generate a JWT token, use the following endpoint:

+- **POST /authenticate**: Authenticate a user and generate a JWT token.

+The JWT token must be included in the request headers of protected endpoints for successful authentication.

 ### Authorization

-Authorization is the process of determining whether a user has permission to access a specific resource or perform a certain action.
-In this project, authorization is role-based, meaning certain actions or endpoints are restricted based on the role of the user.
+Authorization in the Hotel Booking System is role-based, meaning certain actions or endpoints are restricted based on the user's role.
+The available roles include:

-For example:
-- A regular user may only be authorized to book a room or view available hotels.
+- **Customer**: Regular users who can book rooms and view available hotels.
-- A manager or admin user may have additional permissions, such as creating or updating hotels, or viewing booked rooms.
+- **Manager/Admin**: Users with additional permissions, such as creating, updating, or deleting hotels.

-Spring Security annotations are used to enforce authorization rules.
-These annotations can be applied at the method or class level to specify which roles are allowed to access certain endpoints.
+Authorization rules are enforced using Spring Security annotations.
+These annotations specify which roles are allowed to access specific endpoints.

 ## Technologies Used